Fireworks and Family Fun on July 4th

 This year’s theme is Spirit of America.
-It starts at 9am in the parking lot of the Plano ISD administration building, traveling west on 15th Street then north on Independence, east on Parkhaven and ending in the parking lot of Plano Senior High School at 11 am.
+It starts at 9am in the parking lot of the Plano ISD administration building, mini of Plano, traveling west on 15th Street then north on Independence, east on Parkhaven and ending in the parking lot of Plano Senior High School at 11 am.
 Bring your lawn chairs and coolers!

 3pm, Charles W. Eisemann Center, Richardson.
 Join Maestro Hector Guzman, your Plano Symphony Orchestra, and the Patriotic Pops Chorus for a rousing celebration.
 Enjoy your Plano Symphony in the cool comfort of the Eisemann Center as we honor our country and the people dedicated to preserving our freedom.